SERLatBTH/StarterGuide-DobotMagician/README.md

     Prerequisites

       * The DobotStudio has been installed.
 For details, see 2.
 Installing the DobotStudio.
       * The Dobot Magician is powered on.
 For details, see 3.
 Powering On/Off the Dobot Magician.

    Procedure
     * Step 1 Double-click the desktop shortcut to the DobotStudio.
     * Step 2 Click Connect on the DobotStudio page.
     * Step 3 Click Link Now.
-    * Step 4 Use DobotStudio to accopmplish a teaching & playback task.
+    * Step 4 Use DobotStudio to accomplish a teaching & playback task.
     * Step 5 Enter times in Loop text box.
     * Step 6 Click Start to perform the motions.
     * Step 7 Click Exit to exit the Teaching & Playback page.